mohammadkamel74/Audio_Deep_Fake_PySpark/README.md

 pip install -r requirements.txt apt install openjdk-8-jdk-headless -qq
 ```

+The code is tested on google colab with 25GB of RAM.

 ## Feature extraction from audio files

 In this project an attempt is made to compute the constant-Q transform of audio signals and use these CQT features as the input of our models.